Gemma Gilewski, BSc(Hons), MSc, PGCert, PGDipCBT, BABCP

 BABCP Accredited by the British Association for Behavioural and Cognitive Psychotherapies

-My name is Gemma and I am a qualified and accredited Cognitive Behavioural Psychotherapist.
+My name is Gemma and I am a qualified and accredited Cognitive Behavioural Psychotherapist (with the BABCP https://babcp.com/).
 I have been working in the field of mental health within the NHS for over ten years.

-I currently work in a private clinic in Swansea, whilst also continuing my NHS clinical practice as a child and adolescent CBT Therapist in CAMHS (Child and Adolescent Mental Health Services).
-This follows many years of working in primary care services within the NHS (working as a High Intensity CBT Therapist for IAPT - Improving Access to Psychological Therapies) with experience in treating a wide range of difficulties.
-Alongside this, I also lecture CBT at the University of South Wales.
+I currently work in a private clinic in Swansea, following my last post in NHS clinical practice as a child and adolescent CBT Therapist in CAMHS (Child and Adolescent Mental Health Services).
+This follows many years of working within primary care services within the NHS in Engalnd as a High Intensity CBT Therapist for IAPT (Improving Access to Psychological Therapies) with experience in treating a wide range of difficulties.
+Alongside my private practice, I am also a lecturer and supervisor on the Cognitive and Behaviour Therapies Post Graduate Certificate ad Diploma at Cardiff University as well as a casual Lecturer in CBT at the University of South Wales.
+I am also an elected committee member of the South and West Wales BABCP Branch.

 I offer individual CBT sessions to both adults and those under 18 (and their families), the number of which will depend on the difficulty/ies you would like help with.
 On average, this is normally between 8 and 20 weekly sessions lasting 60 minutes (although sometimes sessions can be longer if needed).